matt-42/lithium/libraries/sql/README.md

 # Benchmark

-According to the [Techempower benchmark](http://tfb-status.techempower.com/), the MySQL and PostgreSQL are part of the fastest available SQL drivers.
+According to the [Techempower benchmark](http://tfb-status.techempower.com/), Lithium MySQL and PostgreSQL drivers are part of the fastest available.

 # Tutorial